Javedom/experimental_Machine_Learning_Breast-Cancer-Diagnosis-Classifier/Readme.md

 The best model from these two approaches is selected for the final prediction.

+### Model Reuse Workflow
+The program follows this workflow:
+1. Check if a saved model exists
+2. If found and not overridden by --force-train, try to load it
+3. If loaded successfully, use it for predictions
+4. If no model exists or loading fails, train a new model
+5. Save the newly trained model for future use

 ### Evaluation Metrics
 - Accuracy
 - Precision